Updated March 17, 2023

 Introduction to Case Statement in PL/SQL

-Now that you have got a gist of what a CASE statement in PL/SQL is let’s have a look at the syntax of the CASE statement.
+Now that you have got a gist of what a CASE statement in PL/SQL is, let’s look at the CASE statement’s syntax.

 How does the Case Statement Work in PL/SQL?

-Though the CASE statement introduced in the Oracle 9i it has been widely used in the other programming languages.
+Though the CASE statement was introduced in the Oracle 9i, it has been widely used in other programming languages.
 Like other programming languages, the CASE statement works in a similar way.

 1. Simple Case Statement

-In the simple case statement, a statement gets executed if the expression value matches up with the stated condition.
+A statement gets executed in the simple case statement if the expression value matches up with the stated condition.
 These statement conditions are predefined while writing the CASE statement.
-Once the compiler finds a match it breaks and comes out of the loop after executing the statement avoiding further unnecessary expression evaluation.
-If the compiler did not find any match it will execute the statement of the default case.
+Once the compiler finds a match, it breaks and comes out of the loop after executing the statement avoiding further unnecessary expression evaluation.
+If the compiler did not find any match, it would execute the statement of the default case.
 The default case is not mandatory and can be skipped.

 Let’s see some real-time example to understand the concept more clearly

-Let’s assume there is a review table that has employee year-end feedback details and you have to show the employee name and the ratings.
-But instead of numbers you want to show Low of the rating is 1, High of the rating is 3 otherwise medium.
+Let’s assume a review table has employee year-end feedback details, and you have to show the employee name and ratings.
+But instead of numbers, you want to show Low of the rating is 1, High of the rating is 3, otherwise medium.